Chores and Woodchucks in Our Living Room??

-Reconnecting with Your Kids is offering a FREE Strategy Session for 45 minutes to talk about techniques to bring peace back into your home.
-Click Here to sign up to find out if we can work together for 8 weeks and change the atmosphere in your home.
-You may choose from three sessions which are FREE, depending on which appeals to you.
-Then follow the prompts to schedule your appointment.
+Reconnecting with Your Kids is offering a FREE Discovery Call for 30 minutes to talk about techniques to bring peace back into your home.
+Click Here to sign up to find out if we can work together for 6 weeks and change the atmosphere in your home.

 For an additional discussion on strong-willed children, catch our blog HERE.